 What are common content creation methods?

-B2B Keyword Research
+Ideal Client Keyword Research

-You have your list of buyer questions and pain points, it’s time to do the keyword research to find the keywords or keyword phrases that satisfy your buyer’s intent.
+Now that you have your list of buyer questions and pain points, it’s time to do the keyword research to find the keywords or keyword phrases that satisfy your buyer’s intent.

 Common B2B Keyword Indicators